okke-mengerink/custom-add-to-cart-button/README.md

 ## Description

 The Custom Add to Cart Button plugin allows you to customize the text and URL of the WooCommerce Add to Cart button.
 It helps you provide a more personalized shopping experience for your customers.
+Additionally, it now supports redirecting to a specified URL in a new tab without adding the product to the cart.

 ## Installation